 He is on the boards of Debswana, De Beers Consolidated Mines, Namdeb Holdings and De Beers Jewellers.

-Bruce holds a BSc in applied maths and an LLB from the University of Cape Town, as well as an LLM from Cambridge.
+Bruce holds a BSc in applied maths and an LLB from the University of Cape Town, as well as an LLM from the University of Cambridge.

 Founder and Creative Director, Tiffany Amber